iCliniq Logo

 Hi doctor,

 My laboratory results from last week show increased hematocrit (50.7%) and high end of normal hemoglobin (16.7%) and RBC (5.72).
 While the hemoglobin and the RBC are technically within the normal range, historically, I never had high values like this.
-Usually, my RBC (red blood cells) is between 5.2 and 5.5, and hematocrit is up to 48%.
+Usually, my RBC (red blood cells) is between 5.2 and 5.5, and my hematocrit is up to 48%.

 Currently, I have no symptoms or complaints of any kind.
-As you can see platelets and WBC (white blood cells) are normal.
+As you can see, platelets and WBC (white blood cells) are normal.
 Alkaline phosphatase (64 u/L) and hs-CRP (high-sensitivity C-reactive protein) 1 my/L is also normal.

 My questions are: